spiderb59/qrGenerator/README.md

 This is a visitor pass generator embedded with QR generation which holds the data for visitor.

+### Completion till now;
+(May 2,2024)
+1. Data can be inserted via form
+2. The pass will be generated as pdf and stored in folders.

 ### Prerequisites:
 1. Node.js and npm installed on your machine
 2. MySQL database server installed and running